GoogleChrome/lighthouse-ci/docs/cli.md

                         URLs by adding this flag multiple times.
   --staticDistDir       The build directory where your HTML files to run
                         Lighthouse on are located.
+  --chromePath          The path to the Chrome or Chromium executable to use for
+                        collection.
+  --puppeteerScript     The path to a script that manipulates the browser with
+                        puppeteer before running Lighthouse, used for auth.
   --startServerCommand  The command to run to start the server.
   --settings            The Lighthouse settings and flags to use when collecting --numberOfRuns, -n    The number of times to run Lighthouse.